aevatry/Demystifying-ML/README.md

 This is a project for the IExplore module Demistifying Machine Learning  \
 The project is to classify videos between drowsy and not drowsy using feature extraction and a LSTM

-Originally the project looked something like the diagrams underneath but after consideration, we change the project to extract feature manually and then have a LSTM
+Originally the project looked something like the diagrams underneath but after consideration, we change the project to extract feature manually and then have a LSTM  \
+The feature extrqaction is done using the project https://github.com/rasbt/mlxtend

 <img src="Architecture diagram.png" height="500"> <img src="Architecture table.png" height = "300">